comegrant/dbt_docs_test/packages/slack-connector/README.md

 ## Best practices

-When sending notifications, please rememebr:
+When sending notifications, please remember:

 - Be concise
 - Only provide relevant information